tyzbit/acars-processor/README.md

 # acars-processor

-A Daemon that processes Sources like ACARS or VDLM2 add messages, while Annotators add fields to those messages after calculating or making a lookup.
-Filters stop the message from being processed further and Receivers are external things acars-processor can send a completed message to.
+A Daemon that processes Sources like ACARS or VDLM2 add messages, while Annotators like Ollama or OpenAI add fields to those messages after calculating or making an external call.
+Filters stop the message from being processed further and Receivers are external things acars-processor sends messages to.

 You can use any combination of a Filter, Receiver (labeled as Send in your config), or Annotator in a step.
 Annotators will add fields, Filters will